nameitIBK/project_template/README.md

 ##### XAMPP

-For windows go to https://www.apachefriends.org/index.html and install the appropriate package
+For windows go [here](https://www.apachefriends.org/index.html) and install the appropriate package

 When running XAMPP remember to do so with admin rights

+##### Livereload

+Install the [LiveReload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) for Google Chrome

+LiveReload will refresh the localhost preview automatically when you do changes.

 ***